-The Function of Dental Assistants
+The Job of a Dental Assistant

-- Setting and confirming appointments
+- Scheduling and verifying appointments

-- Readying patients for teeth treatments and cleanings
+- Readying patients for teeth cleanings and treatments

-- Preparing and sterilizing dental instruments
+- Preparing and sterilizing instruments for dentists

 - Clearing patients’ mouths with suction equipment

 - Purchasing office and dental supplies

 Licensing and certification requirements for dental assistants deviate by state, so consult with the Iowa dental board for your state’s regulations.
 Assistants handling X-ray machines most likely will have to be certified and licensed.
 A large number of dental assistants who are either required or decide to become certified take the Certified Dental Assistant (CDA) examination offered by the Dental Assisting National Board (DANB).